Thakkar Bapa: Early life

-Thakkar Bappa was born on 29 November 1869 in a middle-class family of Bhavnagar in Saurashtra region of Gujarat State India.
-In 1886 he matriculated from Bhavnagar high school and secured Sir Jaswant Singh ji Scholarship.
+Thakkar Bappa was born on 29 November 1869 in a middle-class Lohana Gujarati - Vaishnava family of Bhavnagar in Saurashtra region of Gujarat State India.
+In 1886 he matriculated from Bhavnagar High School and secured Sir Jaswant Singh ji Scholarship.
 His father Vithal Das Thakkar named the child Amrit Lal.
 He received his first schooling for benevolence and service to humanity from his father.
 He got his L.C.E.
-(Licenciate in Civil Engineering) from Poona Engineering College in 1890.
+(Licentiate of Civil Engineering) from Poona Engineering College in 1890.
 He worked as an engineer creditably in Porbander and later went out of India to serve in laying the First Railway Track in Uganda (East Africa).
-He served also as chief engineer in Sangli State for some time and then was employed in Bombay municipality as an engineer.
+He served also as chief engineer in Sangli State for some time and then was employed in Bombay Municipality as an engineer.
 It was here he saw, for the first time, the miserable conditions of those scavengers who had to dispose of the refuse of the whole town of Bombay.
-He was shocked to see the filthy colonies where the Sweepers had to live and made a firm resolve to devote the rest of his life to alleviate the lot of these people.
+He was shocked to see the filthy colonies where the Sweepers had to live and made a firm resolve to devote the rest of his life to alleviate a lot of these people.
 He later served in Uganda (Country) railways in East Africa.
 In 1914, he resigned and took up social work.
-He became a member of Servants of India Society and advocated the rights of untouchables and tribals.
-He coined the word adivasi to refer to the tribal people, the inhabitants of forest in 1930s.
+He became a member of Servants of India Society and advocated the rights of untouchables and tribe.
+He coined the word adivasi to refer to the tribal people, the inhabitants of the forest in the 1930s.

 Honors

-The Government of India issued a stamp in his honour in 1969.
-A well known locality, Bappa Colony in Mumbai is named after him.
-The Madhya Pradesh state government has instituted an award named in his honour for dedicated services to poor, victimised and totally backward tribal community.
+The Government of India issued a stamp in his honor in 1969.
+A well known locality, Thakkar Bappa Colony in Mumbai is named after him.
+The Madhya Pradesh state government has instituted an award named in his honor for dedicated services to poor, victimised and totally backward tribal community.
 Maharashtra government has set the scheme to improve aadivasi villages and colonies named Thakkar Bappa aadivasi vasti sudharana in the year 2007.

 Popular culture

 In Tamil Nadu, Thakkar was fondly known as "Appa Thakkar", the Tamil version of "Thakkar Bapa".
-Due to the fact that he was very knowledgeable, often instantly answering questions thrown at him, the Madras Bashai term "appatakkar", meaning a know-all, developed.
-This term gained popularity through its usage in the 2010 Tamil film Boss Engira Bhaskaran.
+Some believe the Madras Bashai term "appatakkar", meaning a know-all, developed from Thakkar's Tamil name, though others deny it.
+The term gained popularity through its usage in the 2010 Tamil film Boss Engira Bhaskaran by comedian Santhanam.

+The Thakkar Bapa Ashram in Rayagada, Odisha, established in 1939, is named in his honour.